RuiRui26/case-study/README.md

 1. Open your terminal on your device or in Visual Studio and input the text above.

-note: You can also clone the repository from the Github Desktop.
+Note: You can also clone the repository from the Github Desktop.
 Proceed to the [main repository’s page](https://github.com/RuiRui26/case-study).

 2. Make sure the repository’s folder is in xampp>htdocs.